 Here are just a few more details we think about when it comes to packaging design:

-It’s not Just a Barcode, it’s a Blank Canvas:
+It’s Not Just a Barcode, It’s a Canvas:

 It’s not entirely a new concept, but it may be for some.
 Morphing barcodes into illustrations is becoming the trendy new fad when it comes to packaging.
 In the past, adding that dreadful, bulky barcode to a beautifully designed package was deflating to a designer.
 Now the barcode can be part of the overall design, rather than sticking out like a sore thumb.
 Businesses may be skeptical as whether or not to take this artistic leap.
 “What if the barcode won’t scan due to the artwork surrounding it?”
 In reality, you only need a very small area to actually scan the barcode.
 That leaves a lot of room for artistic interpretation on our end.

 Here are a few of our favorite barcode designs out there:

 Use Sustainable Products